Public broadcasting

-Public broadcasting involves radio, television and other electronic media outlets whose primary mission is public service.
-Public broadcasters receive funding from diverse sources including license fees, individual contributions, public financing and commercial financing.
+Public broadcasting (or public service broadcasting) is radio, television, and other electronic media whose primary mission is public service with a commitment to avoiding political and commercial influence.
+Public broadcasters receive funding from diverse sources including license fees, individual contributions and donations, public financing, and corporate underwriting.

+A public service broadcaster should operate as a non-partisan, non-profit entity, guided by a clear public interest mandate.
+Public service broadcasters must be safeguarded from external interference—especially of a political or commercial nature—in matters related to governance, budgeting, and editorial decision-making.
+The public service broadcasting model relies on an independent and transparent system of governance, encompassing key areas such as editorial policy, managerial appointments, and financial oversight.

+Common media include AM, FM, and shortwave radio; television; and the Internet.
 Public broadcasting may be nationally or locally operated, depending on the country and the station.
 In some countries a single organization runs public broadcasting.
 Other countries have multiple public-broadcasting organizations operating regionally or in different languages.
-Historically, public broadcasting was once the dominant or only form of broadcasting in many countries (with the notable exceptions of the United States, Mexico and Brazil).
-Commercial broadcasting now also exists in most of these countries; the number of countries with only public broadcasting declined substantially during the latter part of the 20th century.
+Historically, public broadcasting was once the dominant or only form of broadcasting in many countries (with the notable exceptions of the United States, Mexico, and Brazil).

 Definition

 The primary mission of public broadcasting is that of public service, speaking to and engaging as a citizen.
-The British model has been widely accepted as a universal definition.
+The British model is often referenced in definitions.
 The model embodies the following principles: